gipi/blog/_posts/2018-08-13-update-marlin-fw-for-anet.md

 to the printer with a finger on the power switch**, in particular if you have intention to move the head, calling the home procedure for example.

-The first important options are
+The first important options are related to the endstops:

  - ``X_MIN_ENDSTOP_INVERTING``
  - ``Y_MIN_ENDSTOP_INVERTING``
  - ``Z_MIN_ENDSTOP_INVERTING``

-that in my case were not correct: the default configuration for my printer caused it to think that the head was always at triggering the endstops.
+that in my case were not correct: the default configuration for my printer caused it to think that the head was always triggering the endstops.

-To check that, use the ``M119`` code, if you see ``TRIGGERED`` as in the example below
+To check that use the ``M119`` code, if you see ``TRIGGERED`` as in the example below

 ```
 anet> query M119